EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/exercises.md

 1. Push code to the designated GitHub Classroom repository (single monorepo for EX1–EX3 is encouraged but not mandatory—clarify structure in your README).
 2. Tag releases if requested (e.g., `ex1-final`).
 Use meaningful commit messages so instructors can review your progression.
 3. Include an “AI Assistance” section in each README describing prompts/tools used and how outputs were verified locally.
+4. Provide reproducible database setup via migrations or seed scripts; do not commit SQLite `.db` artifacts.
-4. Late policy: 48-hour grace period with 10% deduction; communicate early if blockers appear.
+5. Late policy: 48-hour grace period with 10% deduction; communicate early if blockers appear.

 ## Support Channels
 - Discord `#helpdesk` channel for quick questions (invite: https://discord.gg/EYjQrSmF7f).